Nickel and Cobalt Superalloys Sample Preparation

 Cutting Parameters

-- Blade Selection: an abrasive blade formulated for nickel and cobalt superalloys — typically a hard-bond SiC or Al₂O₃ wheel rated for Inconel, Hastelloy, and Co-base superalloys.
-Do not substitute a soft non-ferrous (Al/Cu/brass) blade — it glazes immediately on Ni superalloys.
+- Blade Selection: an abrasive blade formulated for nickel and cobalt superalloys — a CBN or Al₂O₃ wheel with a medium-hard bond, rated for Inconel, Hastelloy, and Co-base superalloys.
+Do not substitute a soft-bond non-ferrous (Al/Cu/brass) blade — its soft bond breaks down and wears away far too fast on a hard superalloy, while a blade bonded too hard for the alloy will glaze and burn.

 - Cooling: Continuous flood coolant is non-negotiable — Ni and Co superalloys generate heat fast and work-harden under it